janiveer/DocsTeamTryout/Part1.md

 ![](assets/travel-app-screen-cart.png)

-4. The flight is now booked, as confirmed by a message on the page
+4. The flight is now booked, as confirmed by a message on the page.

 The flights that you've booked are stored in the backend.
 You can see which flights you've booked by navigating to the "user" page.
 The backend uses authentication to control access to the endpoints for booking and listing flights.